isomerpages/govtech-stp/_travellers-from-brunei-darussalam/02b-rgl-terms-and-conditions.md

 : a. these terms and conditions; and
 : b. the Privacy Statement which can be found at <https://safetravel.ica.gov.sg/privacy/>.

+2. At the point of application, the Sponsor should submit the following information if already available: confirmed flight itinerary (including flight booking reference number, flight number), and proof of accommodation of the traveller.
+The chosen place of accommodation of the traveller in Singapore must be a non-residential address and an individual room with en-suite toilet.

-2. Prior to departure to Singapore and after the SafeTravel Pass application has been approved, the Sponsor must submit (i) the traveller’s negative result of COVID-19 polymerase chain reaction (PCR) test taken at a health centre authorised by the Government of Brunei Darussalam and within 72 hours from departure; (ii) Controlled Itinerary in Singapore (for the first 14 days); and (iii) confirmed arrival details in Singapore including flight number and date of arrival, via the SafeTravel Pass portal.
-The Controlled Itinerary of the traveller only allows for travel between work and accommodation, with limited contact with the community.
+3. Prior to departure to Singapore and after the SafeTravel Pass application has been approved, the Sponsor must submit (i) the traveller’s negative result of COVID-19 polymerase chain reaction (PCR) test taken at a health centre authorised by the Government of Brunei Darussalam and within 72 hours from departure; (ii) Controlled Itinerary in Singapore (for the first 14 days); and (iii) confirmed arrival details in Singapore including flight number and date of arrival, via the SafeTravel Pass portal.
+The Controlled Itinerary of the traveller only allows for travel between places of business and accommodation, with limited contact with the community.

-3. The grant of the SafeTravel Pass is subject to full compliance with these terms and conditions, and all prevailing immigration and health policies.
+4. The grant of the SafeTravel Pass is subject to full compliance with these terms and conditions, and all prevailing immigration and health policies.
 The SafeTravel Pass may be revoked, and/or future applications rejected, if any of the terms and conditions are not complied with.

-4. These terms and conditions may be modified at any time, at the relevant authorities’ discretion for reasons including, but not limited to, safeguarding public health.
+5. These terms and conditions may be modified at any time, at the relevant authorities’ discretion for reasons including, but not limited to, safeguarding public health.

 ### **B. Terms & Conditions for Traveller**